VSM5002/Skill-Sharing-for-Students/readme.md

 5. **Skill-Sharing Requests**:
    - Send and manage skill-sharing requests.
+   - Accept or decline incoming requests.

 6. **Account Management**:
    - Delete account from the settings page.
+   - Update email and password.

 7. **Responsive UI**:
    - Clean and responsive design for all pages.

+8. **Notifications**:
+   - Receive notifications for skill-sharing requests and updates.

 ## Technologies Used